MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 Before you begin, you must do the following tasks:

-- Deploy the new Outlook for Windows or Outlook on the web
-- Experience in Win32 or Outlook for Mac (available end of June)
+- Deploy the new Outlook for Windows or Outlook on the web.
+The experience will be coming to classic Outlook for Windows and Outlook for Mac at the end of June 2024.
-- Create your building
+- Create your building.
-- Enable your maps
+- Enable your maps.
-- Install Enhanced Places
+- Install Enhanced Places.

 ## Enable Places Finder